 As luck would have it, my son was reading the book Radio Boy by Christian O’Connell in the back seat of our car while we were stuck in Beijing traffic.
 He started giggling over the following passage.
 Our Chinese guide wanted to see what was so funny but then she got defensive over China having Wifi.

-- It’s really beneficial to have a VPN to access the outside world.
+- It’s really beneficial to have a VPN in China to access the outside world.
 You can get one before you visit China.

 - There’s no Instagram, YouTube, FaceBook etc. It takes forever to access the internet anyway, so just get used to a social media detox.